Bethulie War Trail

 'I learnt how the hotel I now own was the British headquarters during the hunt for the legendary Boer general, General De Wet.
 I learnt all this and more and I wanted to share it with others, which is when I came up with the Bethulie War Trail.'

-Guided by Hocking, visitors are offered anything from a 1- to 3-day war trail, during which they embark on a vivid South African War experience.
+Guided by Hocking, visitors are offered anything from a one to three-day war trail, during which they embark on a vivid South African War experience.

 During visits to the battlefields, Hocking relays dramatic details of the clashes in which the Boers, most of whom were farmers untrained for war and armed with vastly inferior weapons to the British, frequently gained the upper hand and won major battles.